No Tricks, No Treats.

 The cat swished its tail.

 But the house knew why they’d come.
 The cauldron howled, floorboards creaked.
-Walls shivered.
+Walls shivered, and screeched like the cackly old woman she housed.

 Costumed children ran screaming, happy, toward the iron gate.